 This information is very valuable.
 It gives women peace of mind that a drug they are taking has been studied in bodies similar to their own.

 It is important for more women to get involved in HIV clinical trials and for more trials to be designed with women and people of color in mind.
 There are many women's health issues that still need to be studied in women living with HIV.
 You can help by getting involved and participating.
-If you are interested in learning about or enrolling in clinical trials, see The Well Project's articles about clinical trials.
+If you are interested in learning about or enrolling in clinical trials, see our fact sheet about clinical trials.